junzhuang-code/LLMSurveySummary/README.md

 ## Update Log
 * 2023-10-04: Released the first draft of the survey summary for LLMs.
 * 2023-10-07: Added three survey papers about LLMs for graphs.
-* 2023-10-10: Added one survey paper about LLMs for healthcare.
+* 2023-10-10: Included one survey paper about LLMs for healthcare.
-* 2023-10-19: Added two survey papers about LLMs for software engineering.
+* 2023-10-19: Appended two survey papers about LLMs for software engineering.
 * 2023-10-29: Added one comprehensive survey and four surveys for trustworthiness.
-* 2023-11-05: Added one survey for factuality issues in knowledge and retrieval.
+* 2023-11-05: Incorporated one survey for factuality issues in knowledge and retrieval.
-* 2023-11-11: Updated nine survey papers across seven categories (Comprehensive\*1, Trustworthy\*1, Recsys\*1, Evaluation\*1, SE\*1, Prompting\*1, Other\*3).
+* 2023-11-11: Collected nine survey papers across seven categories.
+* 2023-11-18: Updated the category and supplemented fifteen survey papers.